 Sometimes you need to find something older in your History, some specific information, data, or media.
 You can search for it on the search bar on the top menu.
 Just click the magnifier icon or either press Alt + / on Windows or Option + / on Mac.

 On the left side menu, you can choose to search on the room or conversation you are at the moment or select “All rooms and direct messages” to do an in-depth search.
 Type what you want to find, filtering by @mentions of you, images, video, links, and types of files.
 When Chat finds it, the results are shown right above the bar, and you can click “Go to thread” to open it and see the context.

 In your “reply” or “start conversation” box, you will be able to find two significant icons.
 The first one is “Upload File”, where you can choose files on your computer to send inside Google Chat.

-The other one represents an essential integration with other G Suite app, which is the “Add Google Drive file”.
+The other one represents an essential integration with other Google Workspace app, which is the “Add Google Drive file”.
 When you click this button, you can send any kind of file that is inside your Google Drive account, such as spreadsheets, documents, presentations, forms, etc.

 Start video meetings

-A video call is automatically created, and people can click on it to be sent to Google Meet.
+A video chat is automatically created, and people can click on it to be sent to Google Meet.

 When you hover a message you’ve sent, you can see four icons that let you perform different actions on it: Add reaction, Forward to Inbox, Edit, and Delete.
 But hovering someone else’s message shows only the first ones.
 Let’s have a look at these options and how they work.

 Adding reactions turns the conversations more laid-back, funnier, and more straightforward.
 Sometimes you just need to react a with thumbs up emoji to agree with something that was said.

 Just click on the smiley face icon when hovering a message and choose the one desire.
 The reactions will appear right above the message.